fyne-io/fyne/README.md

   <img src="img/hello-normal.png" width="207" height="204" alt="Fyne Hello Dark Theme" />
 </p>

-> Note that windows applications load from a command prompt by default, which means if you click an icon you may see a command window.
+> Note that Windows applications load from a command prompt by default, which means if you click an icon you may see a command window.
 > To fix this add the parameters `-ldflags -H=windowsgui` to your run or build commands.

 # Scaling